-Activity Time plan Partner Press releases One press release for important milestones during project duration Coordination: MERITCH Input: All partners By M12: Participation in at least 6 external events or scientific conferences, according to the availability and limitations due to the COVID restriction measures.
+Activity Time plan Partner Newsletters One project newsletter every 6 months during project duration Coordination: MERIT Input: All partners Press releases One press release for important milestones during project duration Coordination: MERIT Input: All partners External events By M12: Participation in at least 6 external events or scientific conferences, according to the availability and limitations due to the COVID restriction measures.
 If needed the consortium members will participate in online events only.
-External events M13 - M24: Participation in at least 9 external events or scientific conferences according to the availability and limitations due to the COVID restriction measures.
-If needed the consortium members will participate in online events only.
-Coordination: MERITCH, CERTH Participation to even All partners (following the specified internation).
-M25 - M36: Participation in at least 10 external events or scientific conferences procedure) M36-M42: Participation in at least 5 external events or scientific conferences Project video / By M18: Initial version of project video presenting the core and the objectives of the project Creation: MERITCH slideshow By M42: Second version of project video presenting the results of the project (target month of the update: M42) Contribution: All partners Trainings / By M22: 1 training session covering the core and the objectives of the project Coordination: CERTH Organized & moderated by: PILOT PARTNERS webinars By M42: 2 training sessions covering the project's results specify in more detail a series of future actions, while they redefine the weaknesses spotted in the initial plan.
-Those changes are:
+M13 - M24: Participation in at least 9 external events or scientific conferences according to the availability Project video / slideshow By M18: Initial version of project video presenting the core and the objectives of the project By M42: Second version of project video presenting the results of the project (target month of the update: M42) Creation: MERIT Contribution: All partners Trainings / webinars I training session covering the core and the objectives of the project Coordination: CERTH Organized & moderated

+Activity Time plan Partner By M42: 2 training sessions covering the project's results by: PILOT PARTNERS